vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

 Holy moly, let’s break this down.
-Since we haven’t told mechanize to look elsewhere, we got an array of links from that very first page.
+Since we haven’t told mechanize to look elsewhere, we got an array of links from only that very first page.
 Mechanize goes through that page in descending order and returns you this list of links from top to bottom.
 I have created a little image with green pointers to the various links that you can see in the output.
 Btw, this is already showing you the end result of the redesign for my podcast.
 I think this version is a bit better for demonstration purposes.
 You also get a glimpse how the final result looks like and why I needed to scrape my old Sinatra site.

 #### **Screenshot**